Aisha Jumwa: Defection

 On 9 March 2018, President Uhuru Kenyatta surprised the nation by entering into a deal with his erstwhile political nemesis, Odinga, in an event famously known as the handshake.
 This not only changed the trajectory of political history in Kenya, but also marked the beginning of unprecedented realignments.
 Citing discrimination and lack of internal consultation by Odinga, Jumwa was among the political leaders who shifted their political allegiances.
 Immediately, she courted Deputy President William Ruto after leaving Odinga's camp.
 Aisha still holds the opinion that the handshake truce only served to benefit Odinga's personal interests while sidelining the people who stood with him in his failed election bids.

 Attempts by ODM to officially eject her from the party and trigger a by-election were thwarted by the Political Party Dispute Tribunal.
 ODM had accused Jumwa of advancing the interests of another party, despite the fact that she was still a member of ODM.
 The Political Parties Dispute Tribunal declared the proceedings, and decision by ODM to expel Jumwa, invalid.
 In 2022, she officially left ODM and joined the United Democratic Alliance (UDA), led by Ruto.
 She has since been a key player of UDA in the coastal region, where the party has gained popularity in a previously ODM-dominated area.

 Gubernatorial bid

-Immediately after joining United Democratic Alliance (UDA) whose party leader is William Ruto, Jumwa declared her interest in becoming the governor of Kilifi County to succeed Amason Jeffah Kingi.
+Immediately after joining the United Democratic Alliance (UDA) whose party leader is William Ruto, Jumwa declared her interest in becoming the governor of Kilifi County to succeed Amason Jeffah Kingi.
 She lost to Gideon Mung'aro.
-As expected by many Kenyans, President Ruto named Jumwa the Cabinet Secretary for Public Service, Affirmative Action and Gender Mainstreaming, a powerful ministry that oversees the public service and institutions under it.
-She is currently serving as Member of Cabinet following approval by Kenya's parliament.
+As expected by many Kenyans, President Ruto named Jumwa the Cabinet Secretary for Public Service, Affirmative Action, and Gender Mainstreaming, a powerful ministry that oversees the public service and institutions under it.
+The ministry was later split into two.
+Jumwa served as the Cabinet Secretary for Gender, Culture, the Arts and Heritage She was dismissed from the cabinet on 11th July 2024.